DilushikaThashara/movie-explorer/README.md

 You can also use Netlify similarly.

 ## Deliverables
- GitLab Repo with well-structured, commented code Responsive UI
+ Github Repo with well-structured, commented code Responsive UI
  Full feature set
  usage for API key